dylan-lang/opendylan/documentation/source/getting-started-ide/projects.rst

 also allows you to specify version information for the target and the Windows subsystem it runs in.

-.. note:: The default linker used in Open Dylan is a GNU linker.
-If you own Microsoft Developer Studio, you can use the Microsoft linker instead.
-To change the default linker, go to the main window and choose **Options > Environment Options...**, then choose that dialog's Build page.
+.. note:: The default linker used in Open Dylan is selected at
+          installation time.
+To change the default linker, go to the main window and choose :menuselection:`Tools --> Environment Options...`, then choose that dialog's :guilabel:`Build`
+          page.
+The :guilabel:`Build script` option will allow you to choose the Jam build script corresponding to a different linker.

 Target File section of the Link page
 ------------------------------------